Chasmical/ECTD/Law of the Land.md

 #### Record of Evidence ####

-> I might raise taxes on bacon cheeseburgers.
+> I might raise taxes on bacon cheeseburgers.<br/>
 > I may have spent some of my campaign money on socks.

 #### Excerpt from a dialogue in the Tutorial ####

-> - Look, you have no right to allow some random guy off the street to take shots at me for the sake of some.. what did you call it, "Tutorial"?
+> - Look, you have no right to allow some random guy off the street to take shots at me for the sake of some.. what did you call it, "Tutorial"?<br/>
-> - We can do whatever we want to you, we're the ones in charge!
+> - We can do whatever we want to you, we're the ones in charge!<br/>
-> - You know, this is the same sort of ridiculous authoritarian crap that the Mayor pulls...
+> - You know, this is the same sort of ridiculous authoritarian crap that the Mayor pulls...<br/>
 > - Stop being a wimp, you'll be fine!